huggingface/huggingface_hub/docs/model-repos.md

 ## How can I link a model to a dataset?

-You can specify the dataset in the description:
+You can specify the dataset in the metadata:

 ```
 datasets: